LHRK/Nanodisc-Builder/README.md

 The -a flag is the APL estimate for the lipid type in Angstrom.
 This is only for single lipid mixtures.\
 The -p flag is the approximate transmembrane area, which will be occupied by a possible membrane protein in the ND.

+The script output a Suggestions.txt file with an estimated radius of the disc, along with estimated number of lipids er leaflet, based on the given APL.

 ### Mixed lipid compositions and embedding of membrane protein
 Insane can be used for mixed lipid compositions in the ND, but with and without a possible embedded membrane protein.